valekfrantisek/CuneiformIntertextuality/README.md

 # ORACC Intertextuality
 This project includes scripts that allow to run intertextuality queries over the [Open Richly Anotated Cuneiform Corpus(ORACC)](https://oracc.museum.upenn.edu/) dataset.

+The description is yet to be finised.

+In addition, the requirements are not correct and it returns errors at this point --> Either install manually, or wait until I solve this bug.

 ## Structure

 ## Modes